rgoyal17/Dotify/README.md

-# Dotify (HW4 - Application, JSON parsing, HTTP REST calls) by Rishabh Goyal
+# Dotify (HW5 - WorkManager & Notifications) by Rishabh Goyal

 Let's you listen to music on the cloud